moqueries/cli/docs/anatomy/README.md

 ### Asserting all expectations are met
 As a test is completing, it's common to do some additional validation.
 You can assert that all required expectations were called via the `AssertExpectationsMet` method.
 This can be called on each individual mock or for the entire `Scene` (the `Scene` simply iterates through its list of mocks and calls the method for each mock).

-[^1]: The rules determining which fields are represented by a deep hash are fairly complicated and there is some configurability (see [Command line reference](../../README.md#command-line-reference)).